Derrick Jones (soccer)

-Derrick Jones Amaniampong (born March 3, 1997) is a professional soccer player who plays as a midfielder for Major League Soccer club Charlotte FC.
-Born in Ghana, he represented the United States national under-23 team.
+Derrick Jones Amaniampong (born March 3, 1997) is a professional soccer player who plays as a midfielder for Major League Soccer club Columbus Crew.
+Born in Ghana, he played for the United States national under-23 team.

 Youth

 Born in Bantama, Ghana, Jones and his family moved to Philadelphia, Pennsylvania in 2012 when he was 14.
 After arriving in Philadelphia, Jones began playing with Junior Lone Star FC, a club team founded by immigrants from West Africa living in Philadelphia.
 In 2013 Junior Lone Star played a friendly against the Philadelphia Union U-18s.
 The Union's academy director Tommy Wilson was at the game and was impressed with what he saw from Jones.
 A few days after the game, Jones joined the Union Academy and began playing with the U-16s.
 The following season, Jones was promoted to the U-18s.

 Club career

 Bethlehem Steel

 On December 3, 2015, Jones signed with Bethlehem Steel FC, the Philadelphia Union's USL affiliate, becoming their first-ever player signing.
 He made his debut for Steel FC on April 3, 2016, in a 2–1 loss to FC Cincinnati.
 On April 17 Jones scored his first goal for Bethlehem in a 2–1 win against the Richmond Kickers.
 He scored in the 84th minute on May 15 to give Steel a 2–1 victory over FC Montreal.